MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 ---
 author: SoniaLopezBravo
-description: Learn about the input and output parameters of the Resource Estimator in Azure Quantum and how to customized them. ms.date: 08/07/2023 ms.author: sonialopez ms.service: azure-quantum
+description: Learn about the input parameters of the Resource Estimator in Azure Quantum and how to customized them. ms.date: 08/07/2023 ms.author: sonialopez ms.service: azure-quantum